panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 First, freeCodeCamp is completely free.

-Second, the lessons are high quality, as well you can take exercises to solidify what you've learned.
+Second, the lessons are high quality and at the end of each lesson you can practice exercises to solidify what you've learned.

 ## 3. Done is better than perfect